anuuragg/anuuragg/README.md

 ### Hi there 👋

-I'm Aurag and I'm a computer science student from India.
+I'm Anurag and I'm a computer science student from India.
 Here's some info about me!

 ⚡ Work experience: <br>
 - **CO-Founder** at [sarvector.com](https://www.sarvector.com/) [Present]